 Starting in the PYP, continuing through Secondary School 1, and in 2 via the DP, field trips, excursions and camps enable students to make purposeful connections between their programmes of study, the local community and the world outside the classroom.
 Stepping outside the comfortable environs of the school, the students actively become more inquisitive and more open-minded.
 Linking the outside world to the curriculum compels students to reflect on their existing knowledge and to find new ways to communicate.
 With the supervising teacher’s guidance, they discover within themselves, articulate and express the psychosocial attributes of the Learner Profile.
 They build their world; intellectually, emotionally and socially.

-An ARIS field trip should have clearly served an educational purpose, corresponding with one or more of the academic (such as PYP, IGCSE and DP) and/or co-curricular programmes (such as the DP Creativity, Activity, Service (CAS) requirement).
+An ARIS field trip should have clearly served an educational purpose, corresponding with one or more of the academic (such as PYP, MYP, and DP) and/or co-curricular programmes (such as the DP Creativity, Activity, Service (CAS) requirement) or through the MYP Community Service.
 Consequently, educational aims and objectives (learning outcomes) should have been explicit and basic considerations of every field trip, from the initial planning stage, throughout the conduct of the trip, to the subsequent follow-up.
 The trip leader, his or her adult colleagues and, above all, the participating students should be able to specify and articulate what was learned.